-- Applicants proposing multi-year programs should adhere to the following guidance: Applicants may submit proposals that include multi-year strategies presented in one year (12 month) cycles for a period not to exceed three years (36 months) from the proposed start date.
-Fully developed programs with detailed budgets, objectives and indicators are required for each year of activities.
-Applicants should follow the multi-year proposal instructions included as an appendix for the first year of a multi-year application. - Multi-year funding applicants may use the budget summary and separate budget detail template attached to this funding announcement, and should disaggregate budget by year, per year, and for each program year.
-Multi-year proposal narratives and budgets can be updated yearly upon submission of new noncompeting single year proposal narrative template with an updated budget. - Multi-year program proposal page limits: Multi-year proposals using the template in Appendix 1 must not exceed 20 pages in length (Times New Roman 12 point font, letter sized paper, one inch margins on all sides).
-If the applicant does not use the recommended templates, proposals must not exceed 15 pages in length.
-Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal, but are not required to do so.
+Applicants proposing multi-year programs should adhere to the following guidance: Applicants may submit proposals that include multi-year strategies presented in one-year (12 month) cycles for a period not to exceed three years (36 months) from the proposed start date.
+Fully developed programs with detailed budgets, objectives and indicators are only required for the first year of activities.
+Subsequent years should be included at the summary level.
+Applicants should use PRM's recommended multi-year proposal template for the first year of a multi-year application.

+- Multi-year funding applicants may use PRM's budget templates, and must disaggregate budget by year, per year, and for each program year.
+Multi-year proposal narratives and budgets can be updated yearly upon submission of new noncompeting single year proposal narrative template with an updated budget. - Multi-year program proposal page limits: multi-year proposals using PRM's multi-year template must not exceed 17 pages in length (Times New Roman or Calibri 12-point font, letter sized paper, one-inch margins on all sides).
+If the applicant does not use PRM's recommended templates, proposals must not exceed 15 pages in length.
+Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal but are not required to do so.
 These attachments do not count toward the page limit total however annexes cannot be relied upon as a key source of program information.
-The proposal narrative must be able to stand on its own in the application process.
-Proposals exceeding the page limit will not be considered.
+The proposal narrative must be able to stand on its own in the application process. - PRM strongly recommends application narratives be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations.
+Tables and budget documents should be submitted as Excel documents. - Page limits are strictly adhered to, and PRM will not review pages of the narrative beyond the stated limit, which may negatively impact the proposal's score.

-- PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations. - Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification. - All documents must be in English and should avoid the use of jargon and should spell out all acronyms upon first use. - Multi-year applications selected for funding by PRM will be funded in one year (12-month) increments based on the proposal submitted in the initial application as approved by PRM.
-Continued funding after the initial 12-month award requires the submission of a noncompeting single-year proposal narrative and will be contingent upon available funding, strong performance, and continuing need.
+All documents must be in English and should avoid the use of jargon and should spell out all acronyms upon first use.

+Multi-year applications selected for funding by PRM will be funded in one-year (12-month) increments based on the proposal submitted in the initial application as approved by PRM.
+Continued funding after the initial 12-month award requires the submission of a noncompeting single-year proposal narrative and will be contingent upon available funding, strong performance, cost effectiveness, and continuing need.
 Follow-on applications are submitted annually for years two through three of proposals through non-competed directed announcements for the continuation funding.
-It is strongly recommended that NGOs submit as early as possible after the directed announcement for continuation funding has been issued.
+It is strongly recommended that organizations submit as early as possible after the directed announcement for continuation funding has been issued.
 Late submissions will jeopardize continued funding.